How Can We Help?

 The roadmap at the start of the assessment section gives useful general information, and the “financial service providers baseline checklist” and the “mapping service provider template” are also available.
 There is also an “assessing FS topics and sources template”.
 All templates are available from the Cash Hub.

-Other information sources that can support the selection of an FSP:
+Other information sources that can support the selection of an

-• Logistics, procurement and programmes collect information on the service providers in the market.
+:- Logistics, procurement and programmes collect information on the service providers in the market.
 Finance should be included in the assessment, too – if possible, they should lead, together with programme, as they have the necessary technical knowledge of FSPs.

-• Finance should also be involved in setting the requirements for FSPs, as they will need to be able to transfer the money to them, pay them on time and have the requirements met for reconciliation of funds.
+- Finance should also be involved in setting the requirements for FSPs, as they will need to be able to transfer the money to them, pay them on time and have the requirements met for reconciliation of funds.
 They may also hold a list of potential FSPs.

-• Identify and narrow down potential service providers that fulfil your requirements.
+- Identify and narrow down potential service providers that fulfil your requirements.
 Sourcing can also be supported by consulting other humanitarian organisations that already implement cash-based responses and have established contracts with service providers.

-• The IFRC FSP Framework Agreement Tip Sheet available from the Cash hub provides an outline of the critical differences if a long term (2-4 year) framework agreement is put in place rather than a standard service contract to ensure the process is completed comprehensively, and in compliance with the IFRC Procurement Manual.
+- The FSP Framework Agreement Tip Sheet available from the Cash hub provides an outline of the critical differences if a long term (2-4 year) framework agreement is put in place rather than a standard service contract to ensure the process is completed comprehensively, and in compliance with the IFRC Procurement Manual.

 There are strong regulatory controls around financial transfer services including (but not limited to) anti-money laundering (AML); counter-terrorism financing (CTF) and know your customer (KYC) procedures.
 Due diligence is therefore a key mitigating action against the risk of using an FSP for the delivery of a cash programme and will ensure both compliance and the technical quality of the services delivered.

-A pre-qualification step should occur before the tender is published, with a Request For Information (very similar to the EOI) sent to potential suppliers (the supplier registration form can be used as an RFI when accompanied by background information on the future tender).
+A pre-qualification step should occur before the tender is published, with a Request For Information (very similar to the supplier registration form can be used as an when accompanied by background information on the future tender).
 The FSPs who respond should be evaluated against a pre-defined set of criteria.
 Pre-qualified suppliers should then be invited to tender (see the Tendering for goods and services section of Sourcing for procurement for more details on restricted/open tenders).
 This is the preferred option, but if there is insufficient time to undertake two steps, an open tender can be the preferred route to select an FSP.
 Technical and financial proposals must be requested and received from suppliers or FSPs and after the technical evaluation only those eligible will be considered for the financial evaluation.

-Standard selection criteria for FSPs
+) sent to potential suppliers (theStandard selection criteria for FSPs

 Check the Cash Hub’s Procurement tools and templates section for guidance on the selection of service providers and use the CBA template for Financial Services Providers (FSPs) available in the section resources to define criteria and requirements.